Neurodiverse Communication

 We use the following types of language when communicating with each other.

-• Expressive Language is our ability to communicate our thoughts and feelings through words, gestures, signs, and/or symbols.
+- Expressive Language is our ability to communicate our thoughts and feelings through words, gestures, signs, and/or symbols.
 It can be as simple as pointing to a desired object or as complex as writing a book about an area of interest.

-• Pragmatic Language is the use of appropriate communication in social situations (knowing what to say, how to say it, and when to say it).
+- Pragmatic Language is the use of appropriate communication in social situations (knowing what to say, how to say it, and when to say it).

-• They may have difficulties understanding and responding to open-ended questions, which require more detail than a simple ‘yes’ or ‘no’ answer.
+- They may have difficulties understanding and responding to open-ended questions, which require more detail than a simple ‘yes’ or ‘no’ answer.

 The ‘Double Empathy’ Problem

+This theory was first developed by Dr Damien Milton, an autistic autism researcher.
 The theory of the double empathy problem suggests that when people with very different experiences of the world interact with one another, they will struggle to empathise with each other.
 In other words, they will struggle to understand and share the feelings of the other person.
 This is likely to be made worse through differences in language use and comprehension.

 In this scenario, the following might be the case:

-The Autistic Person may:
+The Neurodivergent Person may:

-• Struggle to communicate with neurotypical people.
+- Struggle to communicate with neurotypical people

-• Have difficulty “reading between the lines”.
+- Have difficulty 'reading between the lines'

-• Feel socially isolated in neurotypical settings.
+- Feel socially isolated in neurotypical settings

 The Neurotypical Person may:

-• Have successful interactions with neurotypical people.
+- Have successful interactions with neurotypical people

-• Struggle to understand and recognise autism.
+- Struggle to understand and recognise neurodivergence

-• Assume autistic people lack social skills.
+- Assume neurodivergent people lack social skills

-• Benefit from a society that rewards neurotypical social skills.
+- Benefit from a society that rewards neurotypical social skills.

 Masking

-Autistic & Neurodivergent Communication Styles
+Neurodivergent Communication Styles

 Echolalia